 UNITED STATES BANKRUPTCY COURT EASTERN DISTRICT OF CALIFORNIA

 Honorable Fredrick E. Clement Bakersfield Federal Courthouse 510 19th Street, Second Floor Bakersfield, California

 PRE-HEARING DISPOSITIONS

-DAY: WEDNESDAY
+DAY: WEDNESDAY DATE: JUNE 7, 2017

-DATE: JANUARY 6, 2016

 CALENDAR: 9:30 A.M.
-CHAPTERS 13 AND 12 ADVERSARY PROCEEDINGS
+CHAPTER 13 AND 12 ADVERSARY PROCEEDINGS

 GENERAL DESIGNATIONS

 Each pre-hearing disposition is prefaced by the words "Final Ruling," "Tentative Ruling" or "No Tentative Ruling."
 Except as indicated below, matters designated "Final Ruling" will not be called and counsel need not appear at the hearing on such matters.
 Matters designated "Tentative Ruling" or "No Tentative Ruling" will be called.

+ORAL ARGUMENT

+For matters that are called, the court may determine in its discretion whether the resolution of such matter requires oral argument.
+See Morrow v.
+Topping, 437 F.2d 1155, 1156-57 (9th Cir.
+1971); accord LBR 9014-1(h).
+When the court has published a tentative ruling for a matter that is called, the court shall not accept oral argument from any attorney appearing on such matter who is unfamiliar with such tentative ruling or its grounds.

 COURT'S ERRORS IN FINAL RULINGS

 If a party believes that a final ruling contains an error that would, if reflected in the order or judgment, warrant a motion under Federal Rule of Civil Procedure 60(a), as incorporated by Federal Rules of Bankruptcy Procedure 9024, then the party affected by such error shall, not later than 4:00 p.m.
 (PST) on the day before the hearing, inform the following persons by telephone that they wish the matter either to be called or dropped from calendar, as appropriate, notwithstanding the court's ruling: (1) all other parties directly affected by the motion; and (2) Kathy Torres, Judicial Assistant to the Honorable Fredrick E. Clement, at (559) 499-5860.
 Absent such a timely request, a matter designated "Final Ruling" will not be called.

-1. 15-13949-A-13 MAYRA BRAVO 15-1129

-U.S. TRUSTEE V. BRAVO ROBIN TUBESING/Atty. for pl.

-STATUS CONFERENCE RE: COMPLAINT 10-19-15 [1]

-Final Ruling

-The motion for entry of default judgment granted, the status conference is concluded.

-2. 15-13949-A-13 MAYRA BRAVO
+1. 17-10234-A-13 LUCIA/MICHAEL LOPEZ

-15-1129 UST-1
+17-1010 UST-1

-U.S. TRUSTEE V. BRAVO
+U.S. TRUSTEE V. LOPEZ ET AL

-ROBIN TUBESING/Atty. for mv.
+ROBIN TUBESING/Attv. for mv.